jhowliu/ifn636-group-assignment/README.md

 # Auction Platform

-A complete MERN stack auction platform application that allows users to create, manage, and participate in auctions with real-time bidding functionality.
+A MERN stack auction platform that enables users to create, manage, and participate in real-time auctions.
+Users can register, bid, and track auctions seamlessly through a responsive web interface.

 ## Features